getorg/getorg/README.md

 ### Required (installed by pip)
 * githubPy library for querying the Github API.
 * geopy (specifically Nominatim) for geolocating locations.
+* retrying for dealing with timeouts and API rate limits

 ### Recommended (not installed by pip)
 * Jupyter notebook, ipywidgets, and ipyleaflets for plotting maps.